dejanstojcevski/rldatix/README.md

 Packaging helm charts: "helm package ./"

 6. Added second GitHUB Actions workflow with dependency on the previous workflow.
-This workflow will provision kubernetes cluster with kind and use this cluster for tests/deploy our ample application with helm.
+This workflow will provision kubernetes cluster with kind and use this cluster for tests/deploy our sample application with helm.
+With this workflow, new KIND k8s cluster is configured and tested.
+This cluster will be used to host our mydotnetapp deployment.

+NOTE: I tried to install MetalLB addon to KIND k8s cluster but failed to do so.
+Wanted to configure the kubernetes service of mydotnetapp to be of type LoadBalancer and expose our app to external world (outside of k8s).
+Since I failed to configure MetalLB addon, we will access our app with "kubectl port-forward" action.